Technigo/react-vite-use-context-boiler-plate/README.md

 Centralized state management using the Context API:

 - BoilerPlateContext: A sample context for boilerplate data.
-- BookContext: Handle book-related data and functionalities.
+- BookContext: A sample context for book data.

 ### Providers: `src/providers/`